Korean Wave: Israel and Palestine

 Some commentators have hoped that the popularity of Korean culture across Israel and Palestine may serve as a bridge over the Israeli–Palestinian conflict.
 The Hebrew University of Jerusalem reported that some Israeli and Palestinian K-pop fans see themselves as "cultural missionaries" and actively introduce K-pop to their friends and relatives, further spreading the Korean Wave within their communities.

 Criticism

-In parts of China and Japan, the Korean Wave has been met with backlash and comparisons to cultural imperialism.
-In China and Japan, the Korean Wave has frequently been described as a "cultural invasion" and restrictions have limited the number of Korean TV dramas shown to Chinese audiences.
+In parts of China, the Korean Wave has been met with backlash and comparisons to cultural imperialism.
+In China, the Korean Wave has frequently been described as a "cultural invasion" and restrictions have limited the number of Korean TV dramas shown to Chinese audiences.
 At the Tai Ke Rock Concert in August 2005, a musician performed the racist and misogynistic rap "The Invasion of the Korean Wave" attacking actor Bae Yong-joon, female Taiwanese musicians, and the Korean Wave.
 In addition, backlash to K-pop is common on the internet, where it is criticized for superficiality, heteronomy, or vulgarity.

 Backlash against the Korean Wave can be rooted in nationalism or historical conflicts.
 The K-pop industry has been criticized for its promotion of sexualized Asian stereotypes.